intro2r/intro2r/unit2/matrices-and-dataframes.md

 Both are two-dimensional data structures.

-Matrices are atomic vectors with dimensions and can only have one type of data.
+Matrices are atomic vectors with dimensions and can only have one mode (type) of data.

-Dataframes can have columns of different data.
+Dataframes can have columns of different data modes.

 # Matrices